Waterfall Walk Map

 As night falls the area becomes a Glow Worm colony and the dark forest comes alight with the glow of the Glow Worms and the sounds of the nocturnal animals.
 Negotiating the path at night is dangerous and advice should be sought first.
-If you wish to take a night time tour of the park with an experienced guide give us a little advance notice and we will make a booking for you (cost $35.00 per person)
+If you wish to take a night time tour of the park down to the Waterfall with an experienced guide give us a little advance notice and we will make a booking for you (cost $35.00 per person at time of update)

 The Map and information guide is available in your room here at Amore B&B Mt.
-Tamborine or see our on-line Fun Interactive Map for even more information on all 18 posts.
+Tamborine or see our Interactive Map for even more information on all 18 posts.

 See the footer on this page for posts detailing an updated list of our current self-drive and local walking maps.

 Amore B&B is so centrally located you might decide to leave your car and walk to everything right near your accommodation.
 Many guests prefer to stay at Amore B&B instead of hotel or motel accommodation.
 Guests enjoy the privacy of a smaller establishment such as Amore B&B. The intuitive personal service, private, quiet and comfortable rooms, and the convenience of being so close to Tamborine Mountain’s attractions and activities is a clear drawcard.
 As a place to stay Tamborine Mountain accommodation cannot get any more central than Amore B&B.